Introduction to Blackboard

 Getting Started with Blackboard

-The standard template menu breakdown includes five main content areas: Home page, Course information, Course Materials, Communication tools and My Grade and Bb help for students.
+The standard course menu template breakdown includes five main content areas: Stay on Track, Course information, Course Materials, Communication tools, and My Grade and Bb help for students.

-Select the specific topic below for more information on each of the menu items listed in the template.
+Select the specific topic below for more information: